THE POWER OF TOUCH AND AROMA

 There are many reasons to think about having a massage.
 Often people only think about it when something starts to ache or they are in pain.
 It is so beneficial to make massage part of your self-care programme.
 You only have one you, look after it.
 It doesn't only look after your physical body but mental health well-being too.

 Mental health issues are on the rise, even more so having lived through a year of a global pandemic.
 It is word that everyone is talking about.
-It affects people in so many different ways, stress, depression, PTSD, panic attacks, the list goes on.
+It affects people in so many different ways, the rise in anxiety, stress, depression, PTSD, panic attacks, the list goes on.

 How we are mentally also affects other conditions we suffer from; digestive problems, skin issues, headaches, heart palpitations, to name just a few.
 It really does affect us in so many ways.
 People seldom link these to stress at all, but often it is the root cause.
 For example tension in the neck (so common with all computer users - how many of you have worked in unsuitable conditions at home this year, maybe even at a dining room table) this can restrict nerve impulses to the diaphragm, influencing not only our breathing but also the functioning of our visceral organs.
 If we don't breathe correctly, we don't take in enough oxygen and already there are energy problems.
 Let alone the headaches it can bring on.